Understanding the Ephemeral Configuration Database

 EX Series Virtual Chassis support the ephemeral configuration database.
 You can only configure and commit an ephemeral instance on the member switch in the primary Routing Engine role.
 Starting in Junos OS Release 23.4R1, you can synchronize the ephemeral database across EX Series Virtual Chassis members.

 An EX Series Virtual Chassis does not automatically synchronize any ephemeral configuration data during a commit operation.
-You can synchronize the data in an ephemeral instance on a per-commit or per-session basis, or you can configure an ephemeral instance to automatically synchronize its data every time the instance is committed.
+You can synchronize the data in an ephemeral instance on a per-commit or per-session basis.
+You can also configure an ephemeral instance to automatically synchronize its data every time you commit the instance.

 When you commit and synchronize an ephemeral instance on an EX Series Virtual Chassis that uses the asynchronous commit synchronize model: